 CISCO holds capital to act as a financial cushion and to protect the shareholder and other stakeholders against excess volatility of returns.
 Comprising the equity of the Company, this includes the required level of capital adequacy for the Company to undertake business in the areas it is licensed to.
-It is paramount that the capital remains intact and grows into the medium term so that the Company is always able to satisfy regulatory requirements and remain a going concern.
+It is paramount that the capital remains intact and grows into the medium term so that the Company is always able to satisfy regulatory requirements.